michaltkaczyk/etf-portfolio-optimisation/README.md

 - ~~introduce the notion of transaction costs when buying new ETFs (price of a single ETF)~~
 - expand the notion of transaction costs - fees, money already allocated
 - ~~draw the efficient frontier~~
-- automate loading of the data
+- ~~automate loading of the data~~
+- create a separate tool which would optimize given budget and allocation, without these being displayed publicly